-The signs ( and in the middle or at the end of the following Exercise, are called Repeats, and signify that the notes included within them are to be played twice.
-If the sign has only dots on one side, or in the notes on that side are repeated; if the dots are on both sides, the preceding as well as the following notes are repeated.
+The signs (: and :) in the middle or at the end of the following Exercise are called Repeats, and signify that the notes included within them are to be played twice.
+If the sign has only dots on one side, : or : then the notes on that side are repeated; if the dots are on both sides, the preceeding as well as the following notes, are repeated.